Museum of Brands tickets & tours | Price comparison

 Choose simple entry over overplanning

 For most visitors, a standard entry ticket is the right call.
-It gets you into the Time Tunnel and any current temporary exhibition without forcing a long commitment, and the museum says walk-up tickets are usually available every day.
+It gets you into the Time Tunnel and any current temporary exhibition without forcing a long commitment, and walk-up tickets are usually available every day.
 Book ahead only when a specific temporary show matters or your timing in Notting Hill is tight.
 Book now.

 Use the right arrival route